MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 - A basic understanding of the concepts covered in [Custom authentication extensions overview](custom-extension-overview.md).
 - An Azure subscription with the ability to create Azure Functions.
 If you don't have an existing Azure account, sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://account.windowsazure.com/Home/Index).
 - A Microsoft Entra ID tenant.
 You can use either a customer or workforce tenant for this how-to guide.
-- Visual Studio Code, with Azure Functions extension enabled.
+- Visual Studio Code, with the [Azure Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) extension enabled.

 ::: zone-end